kerenKi/Just-Do-It/README.md

 # Just Do It

 This is a simple to do app built with vue.js using Vue-CLI.

-On this ap you can:
+On this app you can:
 * Add a new task to do
 * Mark task as complete
 * Delete tasks